sfucmpt-rainbow/Service-Gateway/README.md

 2. cd into source code directory
 3. make && make install
 4. make clean (optional, removes binaries)
-5. Test by going into the erl shell and issuing
+5. Test by going into the erl shell and issuing:
 	1> rsg:start().
 	2> i().

 Testing
 -------
 Go on a host which has connection to the rsg host.
-Make sure that port 7000 is available.
+Make sure that port 7000 is available:
 	$ telnet $rsg_host 7000
 	$ ping
 You should receive a ping back.